unicef/iogt-pwa/CONTRIBUTING.md

 ## Continous Integration
 We use [CircleCI](https://circleci.com/) for continuous integration to automatically run unit tests and create releases for IoGT-PWA.

+## Project Wiki
+Our wiki has several pages of information for developers, and people contributing to IOGT-PWA.
+Check it out for your authoritative source of information about the IOGT-PWA community.

 ## License

 By contributing your code to the unicef/iogt-pwa GitHub repository, you agree to license your contribution under the GNU Affero General Public License.